 Each CCC meets as needed to review, evaluate, approve, change, or deny proposals for added, changed, or deleted courses by considering issues such as a proposal’s completeness, format, clarity, accuracy, learning outcomes, and effect on courses within the originating college.
 Each CCC also reviews all academic program proposals.
 Each CCC will submit final actions to the college deans for processing, as specified in the relevant AA/PPSs listed in Section 01.01.
 In general, the CCC functions as a point of contact for faculty in the departments, schools, and programs and provides guidance and advice on curricular issues to all faculty within the college.

 Position Date Assistant Vice President for Curriculum and Academic Programs June 1 ONY Chair, University Curriculum Committee June 1 ONY Chair, Faculty Senate June 1 ONY

 This PPS has been approved by the following individuals in their official capacities and represents Texas State Academic Affairs policy and procedure from the date of this document until superseded.

-Director, Curriculum Services; senior reviewer of this PPS
+Assistant Vice President for Curriculum and Academic Programs; senior reviewer of this PPS

 Associate Vice President for Academic Affairs